Nandithh/M2_EmbSys/Case study/Readme.md

 •	A System on Chip (SoC) processor is used to perform the desired process.
 •	Individual ports are given to receive the broad casted signals as well as send signals to the user interface.
 •	DAC’s and ADC’s are used desired places to convert the signals as per the need.

+## APPLICATIONS:
+* It is used in television in houses.
+* Broad casting connection.